fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 ---
 layout: post
 title: 'DIY Heart Rate Monitor Using Your Smartphone'
-date: 2017-09-21 09:00
+date: 2017-09-22 11:30
-description: Use flash and camera on smartphone as a PPG sensor to determine heartrate
+description: Use flash and camera on smartphone as a PPG sensor to determine heart-rate
 author: Kevin Fronczak
 email: kfronczak@gmail.com
 tags: